Oboler Library Computer and Internet Use Policy

 - Engaging in sexual harassment of library staff or other patrons through the use of Internet sites;

 - Using library computers with the intention of threatening, intimidating or invading the privacy of others;

-- Using library computers in ways blatantly inconsistent with the primary purposes for which they are intended (see section VI, above.)
+- Using library computers in ways blatantly inconsistent with the primary purposes for which they are intended (see Types of Use Allowed, above.)

 Enforcement of Library Regulations

-- If a patron is discovered to be engaged in any of the prohibited activities described in Section VII, a-e, Campus Security will immediately be called to aid in enforcing Library regulations.
+- If a patron is discovered to be engaged in any of the prohibited activities described in Library Regulations on Computer Use, a-e (above), Campus Security will immediately be called to aid in enforcing Library regulations.

-- A patron who is discovered by Library staff to be engaged in any other of the prohibited activities described in Section VII will, at the first offense, be asked by a staff member to suspend the unauthorized activity, and must comply with this request immediately.
+- A patron who is discovered by Library staff to be engaged in any other of the prohibited activities described in Library Regulations on Computer Use (above) will, at the first offense, be asked by a staff member to suspend the unauthorized activity, and must comply with this request immediately.

 - If, after being requested by Library staff to cease a prohibited use, a patron refuses to do so, or subsequently commits another violation, Campus Security will be summoned to aid in enforcing Library regulations.

 - Those who persist in violating computer use regulations will be subject to further sanctions.
 Non-university patrons can be banned from the Library building, or, in more serious cases, from entering the university campus.
 Patrons from the university community are subject to campus disciplinary procedures.

 Revised 07/20/04 - Approved by Library Administrative Council